phihung-vo/DRINKING-STORE-MANAGEMENT/README.md

 # DRINKING-STORE-MANAGEMENT
-1. This project is the final exam of subject named 'Object-oriented programming (OOP)'.
+1. This project is the final exam of subject named 'OBJECT-ORIENTED PROGRAMMING (OOP)'.

 2. This project is teamwork, two members:
     - VO PHI HUNG